 Kentucky finally opens for DTC alcohol shipments, but with a catch

-On December 14, 2020, the Kentucky Legislature approved the administrative regulations authorizing out-of-state producers of beer, spirits, and wine to ship directly to consumers (DTC) in the state of Kentucky.
+On December 14, 2020, the Kentucky Legislature approved the administrative regulations authorizing out-of-state producers of beer, spirits, and wine to ship DTC in the state of Kentucky.

 The regulations bring House Bill 415 into full effect.
 Although the measure became law in April and officially took effect July 15, out-of-state producers have been unable to engage in DTC sales pending finalization and authorization of the regulations.